openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-linux.md

 If you forgot to set the directory in Step 5, you can then use `sudo mv <extracted_folder> /opt/intel` (for root users or administrators), or `mv <extracted_folder> /home/<USER>/intel/` (for regular users) to set that.

-For simplicity, it is useful to create a symbolink link:
+For simplicity, it is useful to create a symbolic link/symlink:
 ```sh
 ln -s /home/<USER>/intel/<extracted_folder> /home/<USER>/intel/openvino_2022
 ```
-If such link already exists, remove the previous link with `rm /home/<USER>/intel/openvino_2022`.
+If such a link already exists, remove the previous link with `rm /home/<USER>/intel/openvino_2022`.

 The `/opt/intel/openvino_<version>/` or `/home/<USER>/intel/openvino_<version>/` will be referred as the standard OpenVINO `<INSTALL_DIR>` in this document.